Segregation in Northern Ireland: Housing

 Public housing is overwhelmingly segregated between the two communities.
 Inter-communal tensions have forced substantial numbers of people to move from mixed areas into areas inhabited exclusively by one denomination, thus increasing the degree of polarisation and segregation.
 The extent of self-segregation grew very rapidly with the outbreak of the Troubles.
 In 1969, 69 per cent of Protestants and 56 per cent of Catholics lived in streets where they were in their own majority; as the result of large-scale flight from mixed areas between 1969 and 1971 following outbreaks of violence, the respective proportions had by 1972 increased to 99 per cent of Protestants and 75 per cent of Catholics.
 In Belfast, the 1970s were a time of rising residential segregation.
 It was estimated in 2004 that 92.5% of public housing in Northern Ireland was divided along religious lines, with the figure rising to 98% in Belfast.
 Self-segregation is a continuing process, despite the Northern Ireland peace process.
 It was estimated in 2005 that more than 1,400 people a year were being forced to move as a consequence of intimidation.

-In response to inter-communal violence, the British Army constructed a number of high walls called "peace lines" to separate rival neighbourhoods.
+In response to inter-communal violence, authorities in Northern Ireland constructed a number of high walls called "peace lines" to separate rival neighbourhoods.
 These have multiplied over the years and now number forty separate barriers, mostly located in Belfast.
 Despite the moves towards peace between Northern Ireland's political parties and most of its paramilitary groups, the construction of "peace lines" has actually increased during the ongoing peace process; the number of "peace lines" doubled in the ten years between 1995 and 2005.
 In 2008 a process was proposed for the removal of the peace walls.

 The effective segregation of the two communities significantly affects the usage of local services in "interface areas" where sectarian neighbourhoods adjoin.
 Surveys in 2005 of 9,000 residents of interface areas found that 75% refused to use the closest facilities because of location, while 82% routinely travelled to "safer" areas to access facilities even if the journey time was longer.
 60% refused to shop in areas dominated by the other community, with many fearing ostracism by their own community if they violated an unofficial de facto boycott of their sectarian opposites.